andreaseger/elixir_playground_api/README.md

 * If you choose to change the application's structure, you could manually start the router from your code like this `ApiPlayground.Router.start`

+* the dev and test setup uses a user named "foo" for it to properly work this user should have the right to create databases and a database named after the user owned by the user should exist.
+(The last bit is needed for ecto.create and ecto.drop to work properly)

 ## Meta

 * uses [hex_web](https://github.com/ericmj/hex_web) for inspiration to solve